-Issue: What may have worked at the end of World War Two is not working in 2020, as this Convention is being overwhelming abused, particularly by organized crime (i.e. people smugglers).
+Issue: What may have worked at the end of World War Two is not working in 2022, as this Convention is being overwhelming abused, particularly by organized crime (i.e. people smugglers).
+As a matter of fact, in 2021 people smuggling (human trafficking) has become one of the top five most profitable sources of income for criminals who are readily taking advantage of this Convention and its very liberal interpretation.
 A flood of refugees, particularly into the European Union, have pushed host countries to the brink financially, socially, and politically.
 Part of the problem stems from the definition of who can be a refugee: the definition is far too broad, basically allowing anyone to claim refugee status.

-According to critics of the refugee program such as Victor Orban (Prime Minister of Hungary), Mateusz Morawiecki (Prime Minister of Poland) and Sebastian Kurz (Chancellor of Austria), instead of this Convention being used for “political” refugees, which is what the Convention was originally designed for, it is now being used primarily by “economic” refugees (people who are predominately poor, illiterate, unskilled, and are merely seeking a higher standard of living).
+According to critics of the refugee program such as Victor Orban (Prime Minister of Hungary since 2010), Mateusz Morawiecki (Prime Minister of Poland since 2017) and Sebastian Kurz (former Chancellor of Austria), instead of this Convention being used for “political” refugees, which is what the Convention was originally designed for, it is now being used primarily by “economic” refugees (people who are predominately poor, illiterate, unskilled, and are merely seeking a higher standard of living).
 The primary concern of these so-called refugees is to have a better life, which will be theirs if they can gain access to a country which has a generous welfare system that hopefully has no benefit time limits attached to it.
 In theory, member states under the Convention do not have to accept “economic” refugees, but in practice trying to discern who is or isn’t a genuine refugee has been next to impossible.
 With such refugees come the following concerns that are now being hotly debated:

 - Escalating Social Costs: Many countries already have to deal with the huge number of unemployed in their own countries, trying to find them meaningful work and a regular source of income.
 For example, the official rate of unemployment in Spain (nationwide) for the end of 2019, hit 14.7% (the “official” rate is usually much lower than the “real” rate of unemployment), and amongst young people in January 2020, it was officially 30.6%.
+In 2022, Spain’s official rate of unemployment was 14.4%, a negligible improvement from 2019’s rate.
 For countries such as Spain, it will be next to impossible to find refugees employment (in either the short or long term), especially when the majority of refugees can’t speak the language of their host country.
 To compound this situation, since Spain is part of the European Union, it is still expected to take in on an ongoing basis its fair share of refugees and provide them with social and financial assistance, which includes finding them employment.
 If Spanish citizens can’t find employment, how can the refugees?

 - The Domestic Homeless Are Neglected: In a bizarre twist, it would appear that refugees (the foreign homeless) are entitled to a host country’s generous welfare benefits, yet the domestic homeless are not.
 For example, the Canadian federal government (under Stephen Harper) in September 2015 refused a request from the city of Vancouver to provide $100 million in funding in order to build permanent mental health treatment facilities and housing for the city of Vancouver’s homeless.
 The reason given for the refusal was lack of funds.
-(Vancouver is Canada’s third largest city, and the number of homeless in Vancouver for 2014 was estimated at approximately 2,800 by The Homeless Hub research library.)
+(Vancouver is Canada’s third largest city, and the number of homeless in Vancouver for 2014 was estimated at approximately 2,800 by The Homeless Hub research library.
+In 2019 that number had increased to 23,000 people, according to a Canadian Press article published in March 2022.)
 Yet, miraculously three months later, in November 2015, the federal government (under the new Prime Minister, Justin Trudeau) seemed to have no shortage of funds when it proudly announced that it would spend $640 million on bringing 25,000 refugees into Canada, providing them with long-term housing, food, and medical and dental benefits.
 (Canada’s homeless, however, remained forgotten even with the change in government.)
 Canada’s costs for taking in refugees for 2019 was estimated to be $400 million.
 The same situation exists in the United States where critics have pointed out that the federal government provides assistance (e.g. housing, medical treatment, and financial assistance) to refugees, but ignores the huge number of Americans that are homeless, many of which are war veterans.
 These veterans have been unable to obtain proper medical treatment (for physical and psychological damage that they incurred while on military duty) and have been reduced to living in temporary shelters, or on the street, or under bridges and eating out of garbage cans or at soup kitchens, if one is available.
 Many American, Canadian, and European politicians refuse to follow the motto: “Take care of your family first!”

 - Terrorism and Security Concerns: News reports have stated that many of the refugees entering the European Union have purposely gotten rid of their identification and in so doing are preventing the authorities from checking out their backgrounds (e.g. for previous criminal or terrorism activities).
 Governments have no way of knowing whether a refugee is legitimate or not.
 Terrorist groups such as ISIS have publicly boasted that they have been able to take advantage of this situation, and pass many of their fellow terrorists into unsuspecting countries, particularly to countries such as France, which has seen a steady increase in terrorism against its citizens (with no end in sight).
+In the November 2015 terrorist attack on Paris, France by ISIS, 130 people were killed in a series of coordinated attacks throughout the city.
+Some of these terrorists had entered the EU by posing as refugees.
 According to the BBC News, many refugee centres in Germany are being used by ISIS as recruitment sites.
 More and more of Germany’s police forces are having to deal with this new constant threat of terrorism; and to make matters worse, many refugees and illegal immigrants have turned to crime.
 The German government under Angela Merkel, Chancellor, knowingly let in huge numbers of young, single men as refugees.
 Many of these men are now causing a lot of problems, especially for German woman whom they regard with disdain.
 In early 2018, BBC News reported that crime within Germany is on the steady increase with much of the criminal activities being made by the young, single male refugees and illegal immigrants.

 - Religious Intolerance: Most of the refugees that have entered the European Union are devout Moslems.
 Traditionally the majority of Europe’s countries have been Christian.
 These two groups of peoples have been mistrustful of each other for hundreds of years, dating back to the Crusades.
 Many news reports from Europe have cited Moslems as publicly stating that they view non-Moslems (e.g. Christians, atheists, and agnostics) as “infidels” (unbelievers).
 Christians in turn have stated that they view Moslems as “medieval”.
 Throwing these two groups of people together has predictably generated much anger and hostility.

 - Too Many Refugees: According to the United Nations High Commissioner for Refugees (UNHCR) in 2020 there are currently 25.9 million refugees, 3.5 million asylum-seekers, and 41.3 million internally displaced people worldwide.
 The number of potential “economic” refugees is difficult to estimate, but it is more than likely huge, as in 2015 the UN estimated the number of international migrants (people living in a country which is not where they were born) at 244 million.
+By 2020 that number had gone up to 281 million people.
 This is a crisis with the potential to destabilize many countries worldwide, as many refugees want to relocate to either Europe or North America (primarily to the United States).